Review: PORTAL (2019)

-A ghost hunting show that’ s having equally bad luck hunting ghosts and ratings.
+A ghost hunting show that’s having equally bad luck hunting ghosts and ratings.
 That’s been the start for any number of movies, recent examples being Deadtectives and Investigation 13.
-Director Dean Alito (Alien Abduction: Incident in Lake County, Lizzie Borden Had an Axe) and co-writer Peter Dukes (Escape Room) use this familiar jumping-off point for their film Portal.
+Director Dean Alito (The McPherson Tape, Lizzie Borden Had an Axe) and co-writer Peter Dukes (Escape Room) use this familiar jumping-off point for their film Portal.
 It’s not the most original film you’ll see this year or even this month.
 But it is at least a bit of a change of pace.

 Steve (Ryan Merriman, Final Destination 3, The Jurassic Games) is the lead investigator for the show Ghost Seekers.
 He’s adamant that everything they record is real.
 No special effects, no re-enactments, nothing faked.
 That has led to a serious lack of the kind of spectacular footage viewers want.
 And a corresponding lack of ratings.
 In desperation, he bribes the scout for another show for a truly haunted house.

 What he gets is the Dalva House where a man went insane and killed his entire family.
-Except for his youngest daughter who killed him.
+Except for his youngest daughter, who killed him.
 How bad is its reputation?
-Despite a backstory like that nobody wants to use it as a location.
-So Steve, photographer Jen (Najarra Townsend, Contracted), tech Mason (Myk Watford), cameraman Raz (Reinaldo Zavarce) and producer Cris (Jamie Tisdale, The Devil’s Candy) decide to be the first.
+Despite a backstory like that, nobody wants to use it as a location.
+So Steve, photographer Jen (Najarra Townsend, Contracted, Dementia: Part II), tech Mason (Myk Watford), cameraman Raz (Reinaldo Zavarce) and producer Cris (Jamie Tisdale, The Devil’s Candy) decide to be the first.

 They don’t find any ghosts, but they do find a box with the instructions for a ritual.
 Of course, they perform it.
 They still don’t conjure up any spirits, but they do open a portal that allows demons to enter our world.